 FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT MOTORBIKING IN VIETNAM

-What type of clothing should I bring?
+What kind of clothing should I pack for the trip?

 I hear the traffic is crazy in Vietnam.
 Is it safe?